HEC, DAAD Sign MoU For Afghan Refugees Under EFFAL Initiative - UrduPoint

 HEC, DAAD Sign MoU For Afghan Refugees Under EFFAL Initiative

-The Higher Education Commission (HEC) has partnered with the German Academic Exchange Service (DAAD) through an MoU signed on Wednesday for HEC's scholarship programme "Empower Future Female Afghan Leaders – EFFAL Pakistan track initiative"
+The Higher Education Commission (HEC) has partnered with the German Academic Exchange Service (DAAD) through an MoU signed for HEC's scholarship programme "Empower Future Female Afghan Leaders – EFFAL Pakistan track initiative"

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Feb, 2024) The Higher Education Commission (HEC) has partnered with the German Academic Exchange Service (DAAD) through an MoU signed on Wednesday for HEC's scholarship programme "Empower Future Female Afghan Leaders – EFFAL Pakistan track initiative."
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Feb, 2024) The Higher Education Commission (HEC) has partnered with the German Academic Exchange Service (DAAD) through an MoU signed for HEC's scholarship programme "Empower Future Female Afghan Leaders – EFFAL Pakistan track initiative."

-German Ambassador Mr. Alfred Grannas, while highlighting the substantial impact on academic pursuits in the region, emphasised that “beyond the celebratory aspect, the true importance lies in the effective implementation of the programme”.
+German Ambassador Alfred Grannas, while highlighting the substantial impact on academic pursuits in the region, emphasised that, beyond the celebratory aspect, the true importance lies in the effective implementation of the programme.

 Muhammad Khaskeia said that collaboration between DAAD and HEC has been a continuous journey since 2004, resulting in the awarding of 900 scholarships over the years.
 This longstanding partnership is now evolving into a friendship, symbolising the depth of the relationship between the two nations.